-In the current year, the Group has applied all amendments to AASBs and new Interpretation issued by the Australian Accounting Standards Board (AASB) that are mandatorily effective for an accounting period that begins on or after 1 July 2014, and therefore relevant for the current year end.
+In the current year, the Group has applied all amendments to AASBs issued by the Australian Accounting Standards Board (AASB) that are mandatorily effective for an accounting period that begins on or after 1 July 2015, and therefore relevant for the current year end.
+The most relevant amendment is noted below.
+The application of these amendments does not have any material impact on the disclosures or the amounts recognised in the Group's consolidated financial statements.